ItsTaconator/cisco7-rs/README.md

 # cisco7-rs
-Cisco type 7 password de/encryptor written in Rust
+Decryptor and encryptor for Cisco type 7 passwords written in Rust

 Optionally compiles to WebAssembly